How to Care For Your Einkorn Sourdough Starter

 Many health food stores are now carrying einkorn flour along with pasta and crackers too.
 Online versions are also available.

-Einkorn All-Purpose Flour
+Jovial Einkorn Flour

 Einkorn Flour in Bulk